Obituaries for the week of June 28, 2017

 Mr. Bowab is survived by one daughter, Amber Kathryn Bowab; parents, Eddie M. and Cheri F. Bowab; two sisters Sarah Bowab and Mary Bowab.

-The family will receive friends Saturday, June 24, 2017, from 10 a.m. – 11a.m. at Berryhill Funeral Home with the funeral service at 11a.m.
-Burial will follow at Huntsville Memory Gardens.
+The family received friends Saturday, June 24, 2017, from 10 a.m. – 11a.m. at Berryhill Funeral Home with the funeral service at 11a.m.
+Burial followed at Huntsville Memory Gardens.

 In lieu of flowers, the family requests memorial donations to be made to IAVA (Iraq Afghanistan Veterans of America).